pUrGe12/TerminAI_V3/README.md

 Refer to [this gcloud setup](./docs/setting_vertexai.md) to ensure you have the right tools to start.

+## Remaining work

+- [x] Run .process in a thread so that it doesn't intefere with the GUI.

 ## Installing and running

 This project depends on poetry.
 To install the necessary dependencies and run TerminAI